-These options control the listings that are produced by the compiler
+These options control the listings that are produced by the compiler (as the result of the compilation of an ASL file)

--1 Create a listing file with the extension .LST.
-This file contains intermixed ASL source code and AML byte code so that the AML corresponding to each ASL statement can be examined. -ln Create a namespace file with a dump of the ACPI namespace and the extension .NSP -ls Create a combined source file with the extension .SRC.
+- -1 Create a listing file with the extension .LST.
+This file contains intermixed ASL source code and AML byte code so that the AML corresponding to each ASL statement can be examined. -In Create a namespace file with a dump of the ACPI namespace and the extension .NSP - -ls Create a combined source file with the extension .SRC.
 This file combines all include files into a single, large source file.